atulj968/iOS/README.md

     11. Catch button and drag it on UI, Change the size & rename(double click)
     12. Click on Attribute inspector and go to view and change the background color of card.
     13. Click the screeen and change the background color from view.
+    14. Putting an imoji on card.(but it is too small, so we go to utility bar and change the font size.
+    15. Now run and check Simulator.
+      - **Simulator** : Look like iPhone, iPad or what we set on Active scheme in XCode and shows how App is working.